wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Rogue/Rogue.md

 ##### Expertise (1st & 6th Level) {#Rogue_expertise}

-At 1st level, choose two of your skill proficiencies, or one of your skill proficiencies and your proficiency with thieves’ tools.
+At 1st level, choose two of your skill proficiencies, or one of your skill proficiencies and your proficiency with _Thieves’ Tools_.
 You gain [expertise](#Proficiency_Bonus_expertise) with the chosen proficiencies.

-At 6th level, you can choose two more of your proficiencies (in skills or with thieves’ tools) to gain this benefit.
+At 6th level, you can choose two more of your proficiencies (in skills or with _Thieves’ Tools_) to gain this benefit.

 ##### Sneak Attack (1st Level) {#Rogue_sneak_attack}